-U-joints are available with two hub styles solid and bored.
+U-joints are available with two hub styles; solid and bored.
 Solid hubs do not have a machined hole.
 Bored hubs have a hole and are named for the hole shape; round, hex, or square style.
-Two bored styles that deviate from these common shapes are splined, which have longitudinal grooves inside the bore; and keyed, which have keyways to prevent rotation of the U-joint on the matching shaft.
+Two bored styles that deviate from these common shapes are splined, which have longitudinal grooves inside the bore; and keyed, which have keyways to prevent rotation of the U-joint on the shaft.

 There are many varieties of U-Joints, some of which are very complex.
 The simplest category called Cardan U-Joints, are either block-and-pin or bearing-and-cross types.

 Available in both single and double configurations.
 A single U-Joint has two shafts with u-shaped and drilled ends, a center block, and two pins that secure the block.
 Vibrations, caused by velocity changes, limits this type to very low speeds.
 A double U-Joint has a center piece connected on each end with separate joints.

 A single U-Joint compensates for angular misalignment only.
 A double can handle angular and parallel misalignment.
 If changes in misalignment or shaft end movement occur during operation, a telescoping splined shaft provides the necessary adjustment in shaft length.

 Two u-shaped hubs are joined by a cross-shaped piece.
 Needle bearings at each end of the cross-shaped piece fit into the hub arms.
 They are torsionally rigid and capable of up 15 degrees of angular misalignment.